 “Well we knew they were here from the start.
 We were told to track them down.”

 “It would take too long to explain, and besides I have some questions I would like to ask of you young lady.”
 The Circus Master said.
-“How did you come into possession of magics that powerful?”
+“How did you come to know about the Book of Khastran?”

 “It would take too long to explain” Carlene said sarcastically.